 Mr Räinä says that his previous job in electricity distribution was very interesting.
 At a fairly short notice he was given responsibility for extensive and critical ICT systems as a product manager.

-“I gained a lot more confidence in my own strengths as I was able to take on many new and unknown issues under hard pressure”, he contemplates.
+“I gained a lot more confidence in my own strengths as I was able to take on many new and unknown issues under hard pressure”.

 Another assignment that Mr Räinä remembers well is the implementation of a solar power plant with 2400 panels and 760 kilowatt peak.
 He was responsible for the IT solutions, such as the follow-up technology for the yield history and power fluctuation of rented panels.

 Port of Turku’s new information technology in the next few years is inspiring

 Mr Räinä is eagerly expecting the work with the new technology solutions of the Ferry Terminal Turku project, because the solutions are not really tried and tested.

 “The building of the IT solutions for the joint terminal project will be a very interesting undertaking, and I’m looking forward to joining it.”